 3. What is your favourite medium and why?

 My favorite medium is pencil/markers and paper.
 I worked a lot with the computer and I love that this new facet allows me to go back to the manual craft, I enjoy drawing, erasing and staying away from the computer.
 I feel that the strokes are more organic than when I do them in my Wacom, it feels less like work and I enjoy it more.

 4. What is your artistic process like?

-I see ideas everywhere, usually if I see a phrase or if someone says something I write it down in my “keep” (list app), I often see combinations of colors in paintings, landscapes, packaging, clothes that trigger me ideas and I take a photo to remember it.
-I think that what helps me a lot is that list, because many times those kind of things are what throw you good ideas.
+I see ideas everywhere, usually, if I see a phrase or if someone says something I write it down in my “keep” (list app), I often see combinations of colors in paintings, landscapes, packaging, clothes that trigger my ideas and I take a photo to remember it.
+I think that what helps me a lot in that list because many times those kind of things are what throw you good ideas.
 About my process, I usually draw a lot on paper with pencil, I try out strokes with different markers and brushes.
-That allows me to see how it works all together, in different combinations, and discover what I like the most.
+That allows me to see how it works altogether, in different combinations, and discover what I like the most.
 Then, once I have the idea, in many cases I trace it and draw it again, improving small errors, spaces, etc. If it’s a digital work, I scan it and then vectorize it and color it in Illustrator.
 If it’s for a mural or blackboard, I take a sketch in my backpack and use it as a guide to paint the wall.

 5. Who and/or what inspires your work?

 My work is inspired by magazines that I read, artists I follow on Instagram, blogs I read, videos, movies that I watch, and places that I visit, especially when I travel around the world (my second passion!).
 Someone who, with her example, managed to encourage me to work on this, is Martina Flor, her way approaching design giving priority to lettering, her courses and talks.
 She is someone that I admire in some way.
 And, with her work, she made me realize that I can make a living out of this.